Your shopping cart is empty.

 My love of vibrant contrast began when someone photographed my partner and I for the first time, and I saw how beautiful his brown skin looked against my whiteness.
 My passion for human equity began when I was 11, marching around my school protesting the rise of anti-Arab racism after 9/11.
 Today, my style is a mix of vibrant contrast and love for everyone whose body, identity, or expression defies norms and normative assumptions.

 My work often features loving, creepy, controlling, or aggressive hands, probably because of my violent past and living my entire life under America's relentless and ever-changing body-policing laws.
 I have always felt like there are countless hands on my body, even though they know little about me, and I just want them to let go.
-As an artist, I don't know what else to do but to take the source of my pain and make it beautiful.
+As an artist, I don't know what else to do but to take the source of my struggle and make it beautiful.

 "Art is our weapon.
 Culture is a form of resistance."
 Shirin Neshat